ruppinlab/drug.OnTarget/README.md

  * human_Kinases (human_Kinases.xlsx): List of all Human Kinases genes

 ---
-The result of the correlation is saved in the Data folder.
+### The result of the below scripts are saved in the Data folder.

 1) Step 1: Step1_Create_Drug_KO_similarity_matrix.Rmd:
 > Step_0A_data_curation_and saving.Rmd